mosn/layotto/docs/en/start/istio/start.md

    ```
    When you see something similar to the above, it indicates that the startup is successful.
 We have deployed a client and a server.
 The server side is divided into V1 and V2 versions.

 5. If you want to access the services in the `istio` cluster from the outside, you must configure the `istio ingress gateway` service, which will increase the cost of getting started.
-Therefore, the proxy method is used here to simplify.
+Therefore, the proxy method is used here to simplify this demo.

    Run the following command
    ```
    kubectl port-forward svc/client 9080:9080